systerel/S2OPC/tests/benchmarks/README.md

 address space of size `N` is populated with boolean variables having a NodeId of the form `ns=42;s=Objects.I` where `I` is a number from 0 to `N`-1.

-## bench_reads
+## bench_tool

 This program gets compiled as part of normal builds and ends up in the `bin/` directory along all the other binaries.
-It connects to a server on localhost on port 4841 (the endpoint is hardcoded so far at the top of the file) with no security and benchmarks the performance of ReadValue requests.
+It connects to a server on localhost on port 4841 (the endpoint is hardcoded so far at the top of the file) with no security and benchmarks the performance of various kind of requests.
 The size of each request is settable via the command line.
 The program will keep doing measurements until the average time stabilizes enough that it is representative.

 ## Putting it all together